Mailchimp app

 Does Beacon log both Campaign and Mailchimp journey emails on the Person's timeline?

-No. Beacon will only log Campaign emails sent out.
+No. Beacon will only log the ad-hoc Campaign emails sent out.
 Automated Journey emails won't be logged.

 Why does Mailchimp say my supporter has opted out but still subscribed?